Second Sunday of Advent (C)

 He came with Love: Rejoice!
 Rejoice!
 (Madeleine L’Engle)

 The church set aside this four-week pre-Christmas season as a time of spiritual preparation for Christ’s coming.
 It is a time of quiet anticipation.
 If Christ is going to come again into our hearts, there must be repentance.
 Without repentance, our hearts will be so full of worldly things that there will be ‘no room in the inn’ for Christ to be born again.
-(Fr.
-Henri Nouwen)
+(Henri Nouwen)

 Homily

 For everywhere else it’s “the Christmas season” beginning with the Sacred Triduum: the Solemnity of Black Friday, the Feast of Small Business Saturday and the Obligatory Memorial of Cyber Monday.
 (And yes, there’s the optional memorial of Giving Tuesday.)
-You can forget somber purple and O Come, O Come Emmanuel.
-Everywhere else it’s reds, greens and golds while The Twelve Days of Christmas will be over by December 25th -- when the Church is just beginning them.
-Alas, by Epiphany, the Lord’s Nativity will be as long forgotten as Ebenezer Scrooge’s Ghost of Christmas Past!
+You can forget somber purple and O Come, O Come Emmanuel Everywhere else it’s reds, greens and golds while The Twelve Days of Christmas will be over by December 25th -- when the Church is just beginning them.
+Alas, by Epiphany the Lord’s Nativity will be as long forgotten as Ebenezer Scrooge’s Ghost of Christmas Past!

 And when Paul wrote his letter to the Philippians saying he was praying always with joy (II) for them – a letter filled with such references – he was writing from a prison cell somewhere, his life in danger: the joyful tone of the letter quite out of sync with the circumstances he was facing.

-(G), was no easy time to be alive.
-Palestine was under Roman occupation, John would soon lose his head by order of Herod, and the promise that all flesh shall see the salvation of God seems terribly out of sync when the Messiah whose arrival John was preparing ended up on a Roman cross by order of Pontius Pilate.
+And John the Baptist, well, let’s just say in the fifteenth year of the reign of Tiberius Caesar, when Pontius Pilate was governor of Judea, and Herod was tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias was tetrarch of Abilene (G), was no easy time to be alive.
+Palestine was under Roman occupation, John would soon lose his head by order of Herod, and the promise that all flesh shall see the salvation of God seemed terribly out of sync when the Messiah John was preparing ended up on a Roman cross by order of Pontius Pilate.

 But don’t worry -- the exiles did return and rebuild Jerusalem and its temple; the church at Philippi flourished for centuries, and John’s preaching prepared the way for the Promised of Ages.
 That’s because hope is the most timely of all Advent themes: Hope that every robe of mourning and misery will be cast off; every lofty mountain laid low; for God is leading [us] in joy by the light of his glory with his mercy and justice for company (I) – filled with the fruit of righteousness that comes through Jesus Christ for the glory and praise of God (II).
 Who lives and reigns, forever and ever.
 Amen.